0SimoneSerra0/QML_Serial_Oscilloscope/README.md

 - An interface for **writing** to, and **reading** from the serial port;
 - **Axis zoom**, that let the user go around in the graph while giving him an easy way to **come back** at the **initial point**;
 - Easy **graph movment** using the **mouse**, and wheel or **trackpad**, directly **on** the graph.
 All the displacment can be **manually set** and modified from an UI in the bottom left of the controls part;
-- An option that let the user **follow the plot**, one that makes **visible the whole curve**, another that makes the graph come back to the **initial condition** and one that **clear all the data** recived;
+- An option that let the user **follow the plot**, one that makes **visible the whole curve**, another that makes the graph come back to the **initial condition**, one that **clear all the data** recived and another that physically remove all the information recived of the selected series;
 - A virtual switch that **highlight** the actual **point** of the series.
 Each point is **clickable** and makes pop a litle dialog with its **coordinates**.
+- **Multi channeling**.
+The program can plot upto 8 curves of data on the same graph.
+This number is easely customizable by modifying the 'colors' array in src/model.h, because is its size that determine the max line series on the plot.
+- An interface to **select** a specific series or all the series.
+To use all the function of the program with each curve there is a litle list of clickable button just under the graph.
 <br>
 <br>
 <br>

 ## ToDo List
 - add an icon
-- Implement a way to handle multiple series plot and makes it coherent with all the other function;
 - making the UI look nicer.
 <br>
 <br>